nahuelio/boneyard/README.md

 # Introduction

-Architectural ToolKit that unifies most of the common libraries used nowadays to simplify project setup and code development in general.
+Architectural Toolkit that unifies most of the common libraries used nowadays to simplify project setup and code development in general.

 If the following technology stack is your choice or you just simple love developing web-apps using these libraries, please checkout this project.

 * Backbone (_underscore_)
-* RequireJS (text plugin)
+* RequireJS (_text_ plugin)
 * jQuery
 * Bootstrap

-SpinalJS also, provides a minimalistic implementation of a Inversion of Control (IoC-like) pattern for Javascript running in the browser, to help you decouple business logic from his composition.
+Boneyard also, provides a minimalistic implementation of a Inversion of Control (IoC-like) pattern for Javascript running in the browser, to help you decouple business logic from his composition.

 While I personally consider it experimental, because most of the logic implemented and the internal mechanisms to solve dependency injection need to be tested directly in the field with real web-apps, the usage of this package is optional either, if your decide to use it to wire all the pieces completely or partially.

 Also, this IoC package was inspired by the module `wire.js` of [CujoJS Project](http://github.com/cujojs).
 It essentially establishes a good architectural foundation for your project and keeps the separation of concerns as clean as possible.
-So, you will find some similarities while declaring specs using SpinalJS.
+So, you will find some similarities while declaring specs using Boneyard.

-Lastly, Spinal provides 2 more additional packages, `ui` and `util`.
+Lastly, Boneyard provides 2 more additional packages, `ui` and `util`.

-* Spinal UI package offers a list of common reusable components, easy to extend and easy customize.
+* Boneyard UI package offers a list of common reusable components, easy to extend and easy customize.
 These components are in essence, "classes" that extend the original ```Backbone.View``` to get the best of backbone's binding mechanisms, plus all the styling capabilities provided by bootstrap to skin and render those components.

-* Spinal Util package, provides a set of utilities that may help you to perform some common tasks.
+* Boneyard Util package, provides a set of utilities that may help you to perform some common tasks.

 ## Requirements